Government and local councils offer discounts, schemes, and free passes for some public transport. We’ve listed these below based on transport type.

 The Dial-a-Ride scheme is a door-to-door minibus service aimed at meeting the needs of people with mobility problems.

-Dial-a-Ride helps people to access their local community.
+Dial-a-Ride helps people to access their local community A community is the people and places in an area. .
 This is important for people’s independence.

 Dial-a-Ride is normally funded by local councils or charitable organisations.
 As a result, Dial-a-Ride Schemes are different across the country.
 Some local councils charge for the service.